Sagrada Família surrounded by trees and visitors in Barcelona

 • Los Angeles → Barcelona: $650–980 round trip

-How to save on flights: Check Google Flights with the flexible dates calendar — flying Tuesday or Wednesday instead of Friday or Sunday can save $150–300 per person on the same routing.
-Skyscanner sometimes surfaces deals on less common routings, particularly via Turkish Airlines through Istanbul (often $100–200 cheaper than direct transatlantic options).
+How to save on flights: Check Google Flights with the flexible dates calendar — flying Tuesday or Wednesday instead of Friday or Sunday can sometimes save a meaningful amount on the same routing.
+Skyscanner can surface less obvious routings, especially if you are open to one connection instead of a direct transatlantic flight.

 When to book: 3–5 months ahead for shoulder season.
 Summer flights lock in earlier — book 5–6 months ahead or accept peak pricing.
 We always book directly with the airline after finding the price on a comparison tool — much easier to handle changes or cancellations.